 - Welcome gift of up to 500 points

-All together, I would say that this perk is worth about $50 per night if you are staying at mid-scale or fancy hotel brands (maybe closer to ~$25 at low-category hotels).
+I would say that this status perk is worth about $50 per night if you are staying at mid-scale or fancy hotel brands (maybe closer to ~$25 at low-category hotels).

-Also, folks that spend $75,000+ with their Marriott Bonvoy Brilliant card each year can get their status upgraded to Platinum Elite Status.
+Folks that spend $75,000+ with their Marriott Bonvoy Brilliant card each year can even get their status upgraded to Platinum Elite.
 This status allows for more bonus points, a bigger welcome gift and better room upgrades (up to a suite).
 This spending requirement can be met with any spending on your card, not just Marriott purchases.

 Priority Pass Select airport lounge membership